|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Beat together the eggs, whole milk, sugar, vanilla, and coconut in a flat, and deep dish.
+Beat together the eggs, whole milk, sugar, vanilla extract, and coconut extract in a flat, and deep dish.
 A casserole dish works well.

-Heat a large griddle to medium high heat.
-Use a fry pan if you do not have a griddle.
-A cast iron pan also works really well.
+Heat a large griddle to medium-high heat.
+Use a frying pan if you do not have a griddle.
+A cast-iron pan also works really well.

 Dip the bread into the coconut flakes and flip so that both sides are coated completely in coconut flakes.